kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 	    </div>
 	</div> -->
 <div style="text-align: justify"><br/>
-I actively contribute to the development of scientific software libraries. </div>
+I actively contribute to the development of scientific software libraries with a particular focus on the development of large-scale, parallel simulations, and efficient nonlinear optimization strategies.</div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Software libraries: </span><br />